Suzuka Circuit 鈴鹿サーキット

 Some of the major races held at Suzuka Circuit are the Super GT and the Formula 1 Japanese Grand Prix .
 The big events typically occur between March and November.
 In addition to four-wheel vehicles, there are also several motorcycle races.

 Fun for all ages

 The amusement park offers fun for kids of all ages.
 Along with the usual theme park attractions, there are several different types of go-carts and other vehicles visitors can drive, from little cars that are perfectly safe for toddlers to much faster carts that even adults should find exhilarating.

 One unique driving experience is the Circuit Challenger, where you can ride a two-seater electric go-cart on the same track used for real races at Suzuka Circuit.
-Children as young as two years old can ride along if accompanied by a driver over 13 years old.
+Children as young as two years can ride along if accompanied by a driver over 13 years old.